PolkachuIntern/treasury_proposals/hello.md

 ![Google Analytics Chart](https://i.imgur.com/82xDdmV.png)

 # Q1 2022 Roadmap
-While this is beyond the scope of this maintenance proposal, We want to take this opportunity to discuss our future roadmap and demonstrate our continued commitment to the Kusama/polkadot ecosystem.

 One major initiative underway is a node snapshot service to supplement the current popular snapshot service provided by Polkashots.io.
 When we reviewed its treasury proposal a month ago, we were struck that we currently do not have an alternative service: "A unique snapshot service that many independent validators relies on constitues a centralization risk.
 It remains our hope that other ecosystem participants will step in and offer an alternative service."
 [Source](https://kusama.polkassembly.io/post/1211).